DiegoPortoJaccottet/manual-tree-of-thought/README.md

     Choose the best 2 tries and improve each 3 times.

 Like this, one is creating the tree.
+Repeat this prompt an arbitrary number of times.

 ### Step 3: Evaluation/Backtracking